pingforhelp/BCA/docs/go/s-1/oat.md

 # Q21 What is cell reference?
 Ans: A cell reference in Excel is the address of a cell or a range of cells, identified by the column letter and row number (e.g., A1).
 It is used in formulas to perform calculations based on the values in those cells.
+For example `=SUM(A1+B1)`.

 # Q22 What is IP  and its versions.
 Ans: It is the first version of Internet Protocol address.